jappeace/jappeaceApplication/content/flask-docker-backend.md

 The primary question imposed for deciding which language to use was "How fast do you want it?".
 *Fast*.
-This means the team rejected the idea that they wanted to learn from implementing the backend.
 Therefore a host of options was eliminated, such as Haskell and Rust.
 In fact because we wanted a pan-team familiar choice, only two real contenders were left.
 NodeJS and Python.